Bi-Coloured-Python-Rock-Snake/creature/README.md

 however I
 have come to a conclusion that the matter of things is far from unambiguity.
-There are many nuances to this but shortly speaking, I embraced the **Python way of things**.
+There are many nuances to this but shortly speaking, I embraced the Python way of things.

 Still, the library can be a nice demo of what sqlalchemy is doing under the hood.
 The name is a tribute